 Businesses facing more serious difficulties should provide a restructuring plan.
 More detailed than a financial analysis, it includes measures to rectify an unprofitable position.
 The plan can present refinancing as one way to re-establish positive working capital by improving the terms and conditions of your current loans.
 Restructuring can include the sale of non-essential assets and inventory, which may generate additional one-time revenue.

 A restructuring plan performs the same function as a business plan and must therefore serve as a guide for continuing operations.
 Like a financial forecast, it will be more convincing if it contains input from outside experts who can help you with what can be a complex process.

 3. How will your project impact the business?

-Next, your banker will consider the project itself to assess your its viability.
+Next, your banker will consider the project itself to assess its viability.
 Specifically, your banker will look at whether the project is the right decision for this company, whether it contributes to its profitable growth in the years to come, and whether the project will be profitable.

 You’ll want to back your claims with analysis of market opportunity and financial projections.

-Bankers will want to see that you are ready to share the risk with them and willing to commit to the project by pledging some type of collateral to secure the loan.
+Bankers will also want to see that you are ready to share the risk with them and willing to commit to the project by pledging some type of collateral to secure the loan.

 5. Have you done your due diligence?

 How thoroughly have you researched your project?
 For example, if you are purchasing a building, did you consider all potential locations?
 Did you negotiate effectively?
 Would it be better to rent the building than to buy it?
 What will be the payback for your business from this investment?

 6. Does management have what it takes?